 Also, Much Ado, like Jurassic Park and Sgt.
 Pepper's, represented a mid-career peak—a pretty awesome period of Shakespeare being at the top of his game.
-Written around 1598, the play is about a young woman wrongly accused of being unchaste who is later reconciled with her accusing lover.
+Written around 1598, the play is about a young woman wrongly accused of sleeping around who is later reconciled with her accusing lover.
 It is also about a second couple—two witty, bright individuals who swear they will never fall in love.
 We all know how that one works out in rom-coms.

 In this play, we watch Shakespeare shake out some of the plots, character types, and methods he’ll later use in both his comedies and tragedies.
-In case you don’t believe us, here’s a bit of Shakespeare trivia for you: Don John is a character sketch for which villain that Shakespeare later created?
-A) Macbeth, B) Iago of Othello, or C) Iago the parrot.
+In case you don’t believe us, here’s a bit of Shakespeare trivia for you: Don John is a character sketch for which villain Shakespeare later created?
+A) Lady Macbeth, B) Iago from Othello, or C) Iago the parrot.
 (The correct answer is B, good job.)

 Much Ado is built on a lot of the raucous misunderstandings that anchor his earlier work A Midsummer Night’s Dream.
-The misunderstandings that are such a source of comedy here, become the tragic stuff of Othello.
+The misunderstandings that are such a source of comedy here become the tragic stuff of Othello.
 Shakespeare had yet to write his intricate and fantastic four tragedies, King Lear, Othello, Macbeth, and Hamlet, and we can imagine that something like Much Ado is a necessary writing exercise to be able to pin down the complex actions and interactions that all of those plays are built upon.